 HIST 336-A From Reason to Revolution (HP)

 This course examines Europe’s turbulent 18th-centry Enlightenment with an eye toward determining the causes of the upheavals that followed.
 The French Revolution of 1789 and Napoleon Bonaparte’s later conquest of Europe are then considered.
-Particular attention will be given to intellectual, political, and military history.
-(S)
+Particular attention is given to intellectual, political, and military history.

 HIST 337-A Theories of Nationalism (CW, HP)

 This course treats the topic of nationalism within the European context from the 18th century to the present.
 Students read scholarly theories about the origin, character, and spread of Europe’s nationalisms and apply those theories to an analysis of nationalist texts from the past and present.

 HIST 338-A Crime and Punishment in Medieval Europe (HP, SB)

 The Middle Ages saw an increase in governmental control over human behavior though law codes and judicial systems.
 This course examines those legal mechanisms, looking particularly at changing beliefs about what constitutes a crime, how the justice system should operate, and what kinds of punishments were appropriate.

 This course use cases studies of particular epidemics in order to consider how different cultures have responded to disease.
 While the course discusses the epidemiology of these diseases, the main focus is on medical, political, social, and cultural responses to disease and how these changed over time.